lorisccc/GroupAssignment2/Personal_assignment2/README.md

 # software_engineering
-This is the second assignment of software engineering
+This is the second personal assignment of software engineering